From Risky to Ready: Capital Project Planning using Agile Product Definition

 In any capital project, there are two distinct phases:

-1. Definition – identifying what should be built and why.
+1. Definition – identifying what should be built among all possible options

-This results in a dangerous pattern: teams discover definition problems only after construction begins.
+This results in a dangerous pattern: teams discover definition problems only after delivery begins.
 These are the most expensive and intractable problems to solve—causing blame, rework, delays, and waste.
+Plus it is impractical to build more quality into a project once delivery is underway, so opportunities for flexibility, optionality or better outcomes are lost.

 The solution is clear: bring rigor and innovation to the definition phase, using proven methods from product development.